Back To Search Results

 Evaluation

-There are two primary diagnostic modalities: behavioral and electrophysiological.
+There are 2 primary diagnostic modalities: behavioral and electrophysiological.
 To diagnose CAPD, tests have to evaluate the integrity of the CANS.
 Combining these modalities allows clinicians to assess the CANS via a bottom-up sensory approach and top-down cognitive evaluation.[9]
-A sizeable battery of tests can be utilized by an interprofessional team that includes physicians, audiologists, speech and language therapists, and psychologists.
+An interprofessional team that includes physicians, audiologists, speech and language therapists, and psychologists can utilize a sizeable battery of tests.
 An accurate diagnosis requires careful consideration of the following parameters:[9]

 • Cognitive, memory, and linguistic assessments